 On the other hand, Jack Baruth - a writer I respect, makes an interesting case for Tesla.
 I'm not sure I agree, but his article at TTAC is worth a read because it offers an insightful viewpoint.
 Jack noted that in Europe, "Tesla is a legitimate presence, doing about 15,000 sales per year in Britain and the Continent combined."

 In other Tesla-related news, the company fired hundreds of employees last week.
 "The dismissals were a result of a company-wide annual review," Tesla said in an e-mailed statement, without confirming the number of employees leaving the company.
 "It's about 400 people ranging from associates to team leaders to supervisors.
 We don't know how high up it went," said a former employee, who worked on the assembly line and did not want to be identified.
+At least one online news story suggested that 700-1,000 employees were terminated.
 Though Tesla cited performance as the reason for the firings, the source said he was fired in spite of never having been given a bad review. (posted 10/18/17, permalink)

 Lifeline For Tesla: The California State Assembly passed a $3-billion subsidy program for electric vehicles, dwarfing the existing program.
 The bill is now in the state Senate.
 "If passed, it will head to Governor Jerry Brown, who has not yet indicated if he'd sign what is ostensibly an effort to put EV sales into high gear, but below the surface appears to be a Tesla bailout."